aaron-grau/curic/rails/readings/rspec-and-rails-setup.md

  * `:fixtures => false` means Rails should not generate fixtures for each model.
 (Fixtures are the default Rails way of creating sample data for tests.)
-Instead, the line below, `g.fixture_replacement :factory_girl` will cause the creation of a FactoryGirl factory in `spec/factories` whenever we generate a model.
-(You'll learn about FactoryGirl in another reading.)

- *  `xxxxx_specs => false` means that we won't auto-generate spec files for views, helpers, routes, controllers, or requests.
-To start with, we will focus on testing our models and the user interface/API (feature specs).
+ *  `xxxxx_specs => false` means that we won't auto-generate spec files for views, helpers, routes, or requests.
+To start with, we will focus on testing our models, controllers and the user interface/API (feature specs).
 As you become more comfortable testing, you may want to change these settings and use tests for the other components, too.

 Now you are done!
-Model specs will automatically be generated in `spec/models` when you `rails g model ...`.
+Model specs and controller specs will automatically be generated in the `spec` directory when you `rails g model ...` or `rails g controller ...`.
 We will manually create a directory for our feature specs, `spec/features`.
 This is a special directory; spec files within it will be given access to Capybara helper methods.
 As usual, spec files should follow the naming convention